Linastraa/Linastraa/README.md

 <h2 align="left">✍️ About me</h2>

-- I'm Sliman, a Software testing trainee.
+- I'm Sliman, a software development engineer in test.
 - I like to spend my time finding and solving errors.

 <h2 align="left">☀️ Interests</h2>